feuillebug/4KUB-configs/Labs03/README.md

 After the redeploy the update will be propagated on the replicas.

 Finally, a rollout undo will get us back to the last version of deployment.

+In Bonus, we will create a namespace and deploy using it